Ben Affleck: MeToo allegations

-Acting credits and awards
+Filmography and awards

 Affleck has appeared in more than 50 films and won many accolades throughout his career as an actor, writer, and director.
 He first gained recognition as a writer when he won the Golden Globe and the Academy Award for Best Original Screenplay for Good Will Hunting (1997), which he co-wrote with Matt Damon; Affleck remains the youngest person ever to win a Best Original Screenplay Oscar, at 25 years old.
 As an actor, he received Golden Globe nominations for his performances in Hollywoodland (2006) and The Tender Bar (2021).
 The film Argo (2012), which he directed, co-produced, and starred in, won him the Golden Globe Award, BAFTA, and Directors Guild Award for Best Director, as well as the Golden Globe Award, BAFTA, the Producers Guild Award, and the Academy Award for Best Picture.